experimentalpolitics/immigration/material/design_study2.md

 **[usborn_year]** *(only ask if [usborn]==0)* When did you first arrive to live in the US?

 - *TEXTBOX*

-**[zip]** What is your zip code?

-- *TEXTBOX* *(response not required)*

-**[zip_time]** *(only ask if zip code is entered)* And how long have you lived at your current zip code?

-1. Less than a year
-2. 1 to 3 years
-3. 3 to 5 years
-4. More than 5 years
-5. Don't Know

-**[race]** What racial or ethnic group best describes you?

-1. Asian/Pacific Islanders
-2. Black or African-American (non-Hispanic)
-3. Caucasian/White (non-Hispanic)
-4. Hispanic or Latino
-5. Middle eastern
-6. Native American or Aleut
-7. Other

-**[educ]** What is the highest level of education that you have completed?

-1. Less than a high school diploma
-2. Graduated high school or GED
-3. Some college but no college degree
-4. Graduated 2-year college
-5. Graduated 4-year college
-6. Completed post-graduate or professional school, with degree
-7. Don't know

-**[income]** Thinking back over the last year, what was your family's annual income?

-1. Less than $20,000
-2. $20,000 - $39,999
-3. $40,000 - $59,999
-4. $60,000 - $79,999
-5. $80,000 - $99,999
-6. $100,000 - $119,999
-7. $120,000 or more
-8. Prefer not to say

-**[marital]** Which of the following best describes your marital status?

-1. Single, never married
-2. Married
-3. Divorced
-4. Separated
-5. Widowed
-6. Living with partner

 **[church]** Not counting weddings and funerals, how often do you attend religious services?